simonArchipoff/qtg/README.md

 ```

 ## usage:
-`qtg` start the program with the default soundcard
+`qtg` start the program with the default soundcard and settings
 `qtg -l` give the list of the sound interfaces available on your system and their ID

 `qtg -d ID` start the program with the soundcard indexed by ID.